Part 2: Crew of the Jago

 “A week?”
 No wonder my throat was dry.

-“Yes, the use of the sync ring with Kiko left you with many torn and shredded muscles, ligaments and tendons in your arms and legs.”
+“Yes, fighting with sync rings left you with many torn and bruised muscles, ligaments and tendons in your arms and legs.”
 She began pressing buttons at the head of the table.
-“With the sync rings on, your muscles mimic Kiko’s muscles, but her physical abilities are at a much better state than yours however, so when she powered them off your brain suddenly interpreted how much damage had actually been done.”
+“With the sync rings on, your muscles mimicked Kiko’s muscles, but her physical abilities are much better than yours, so when she powered them off your brain suddenly interpreted how much damage had actually been done.”

-She had walked over so I could see her now standing beside me.
-She was a small girl, and her skin was very white.
+This girl had walked over so I could see her now standing beside me.
+She was a small girl, and her skin was very pale.
 She was probably about the other girl’s age… Rei, maybe younger… she definitely looked younger.
 She had silvery, translucent hair in two braids resting on her chest, and her hair… looked like it was glowing slightly.

 Her eyes flickered side to side, calculating information and making quick but precise hand movements over me.
-I guess there was a holographic board there that I just couldn’t see.
-It looked kind of funny from my perspective actually.
+There must’ve been a holographic board there that I couldn’t see.
+She looked kind of funny from my perspective actually.

 “I see…” I finally said.
-I was basically a mess thanks to Akiko, or Kiko is what she called her.
+I was basically a mess thanks to Akiko, or Kiko, whatever her name was.
 “Will I be able to move again?”

 She stopped all movement and faced me, her light brown eyes catching mine, “No,” she said in all seriousness.
 “However, we have decided to let you live the rest of your existence on this table.”